Armstrong-Kim/Tana-Cypress-day-10/README.md

-# Task 4: Cypress + Cucumber framework
+# Day 10: Cypress + Cucumber project

 ## Repository Summary
 This repository contains automated tests for the login, shopping cart, and checkout functionalities of the website https://www.saucedemo.com/.
 The automated tests are implemented using Cypress and Cucumber.